-The conversation prompted me to reflect on my own experience in the church just before making the decision to follow Christ and just after.
+The conversation prompted me to reflect on my own experience in the church just before deciding to follow Christ and just after.

-Relative to my conversation the other day, I too was “busy.”
+Relative to my conversation the other day, I, too, was “busy.”
 I was a product line director for a major instrumentation manufacturer.
 My job included many 60+ hour weeks and lots of travel.
 But, I somehow found a way to be at church almost every Sunday to help out.
-Hmmm … I wasn’t even a Christ follower at that point.
-Being so busy working all the time, taking care of my family, etc. how (or why?) was I somehow able to serve my church?
+Hmmm … I wasn’t even a Christ-follower at that point.
+Being so busy working, taking care of my family, etc., how (or why?) was I somehow able to serve my church?

-Two years later in June of 2000, my wife and I made the decision to follow Christ and were baptized the last Sunday at that church before moving to Pennsylvania.
+In June of 2000, my wife and I decided to follow Christ and were baptized the last Sunday at that church before moving to Pennsylvania.
 I was moving my family in pursuit of a significant promotion to Vice President.
 This position not only offered me lots more money; it meant even more hours per week and more travel.
 So, I would now be even more “busy.”

-Shortly after our move, being Christ followers and all, we found this new church that was about to begin having public services that fall.
+Shortly after our move, being Christ-followers and all, we found this new church that was about to begin having public services that fall.
 I remember showing up for the first night at Brian’s (our Senior Pastor) house for a Bible study/launch meeting.
-My wife and I walked into the house, got some food, met a bunch of new people, and immediately connected with the leader of the ministry in which we knew we would be serving.
+My wife and I walked into the house, got some food, met a bunch of new people, and immediately connected with the ministry leader in which we knew we would be serving.
 I remember finding the worship leader and asking, “So, do you have a sound guy yet?”
-He said that he had one other guy interested but that was it.
-I said, “I’m your guy, sign me up!”
-I told him that as long as I was around he wouldn’t have to worry about having the soundboard covered … that I would be there every Sunday to serve.
+He said that he had one other guy interested, but that was it.
+I said, “I’m your guy; sign me up!”
+I told him that as long as I was around, he wouldn’t have to worry about having the soundboard covered … that I would be there every Sunday to serve.

 We had our first public service in the movie theater on Sunday, October 1, 2000.
 Since that time, I’ve been there every Sunday one way or another (busy life or not).